 Located in Barangay Igang, Virac and just as its name suggests, is guarded by two rocks jutting out of the Pacific Ocean.
 Apart from the many activities available here, one of the highlights of my beach hopping was the “jumping off the cliff” at this resort.

 Secluded and relatively unexplored, the waterfalls beckon trekkers for a refreshing dip; frolic in the cool waters and over the boulders.
 It was named after Barangays Marinawa and Binanwahan in the municipality of Bato.

 This Cathedral of Our Lady of the Immaculate Conception (Diocèse of Virac), founded in the year 1974 but due to typhoons it was reconstructed.
 It is situated at the heart of the capital town of Virac, remains a lasting proof to the deep faith of the Viracnons and its architectural heritage that is constantly being adored by locals and visitors alike.

 St. John the Baptist Church also known as the “Bato Church” in the town of Bato.
-It was built in 16th century during the Spaniards era which introduced Catholicism in the island.
+It was built in 16th century during the Spaniards era by which Catholicism in the island has been introduced.

 The Oldest and Longest Bridge in Catanduanes

 As we approach the town of Bato, you’d see the longest bridge in town and a placid river amid the mountains.
 It is called Bato River and just across the river is the oldest Catholic Church, St. John the Baptist.